Downar94/ETL-Data-Analysis/README.md

 8. What is the number of icu patients due to covid per million for the 2nd quarter of 2020, for 5 countries which have the highest number of icu patients due to covid per million in the 2nd quarter of 2020?
 9. What is the correlation between covid vaccinations and incidence of covid for Argentina, for the first 9 months of 2021?
 10. What is the correlation between incidence of covid and covid tests performed for Argentina, for the first 9 months of 2021?
-11. What is the correlation between covid vaccinations and mcovid mortality for Argentina, for the first 9 months of 2021?
+11. What is the correlation between covid vaccinations and covid mortality for Argentina, for the first 9 months of 2021?
 #### Business questions for the pokemon dataset:
 1. What is the power points number for the 5 moves with the highest power points number?
 What are the categories of these moves?
 2. What is the accuracy for the 5 moves with the highest accuracy?
 What are the categories of these moves?